 You will have a greater outpouring of compassion then ever before

 This has been one of the things that keeps me going.
-I have had friends I lost connection with years ago contact me, I have had acquaintances I barely know offer to pay for treatments, buy me wigs, fly out and stay with me, or go to treatments with me.
-I have had strangers tell me my story has pushed them to get help or inspired them and asked if they could share about my journey.
+I have had friends I lost connection with years ago contact me, I have had acquaintances I barely know offer to pay for treatments, buy me supplies, fly out and stay with me, or go to appointments with me.
+I have had strangers tell me my story has pushed them to get help or inspired them.
+I have been asked by others if they could share about my journey.
 I have gotten cards, gifts, flowers, and money.
 I have been humbled beyond belief to see how many people care.
-I would never have never experienced this otherwise.
-And it really does help.
+I would never have ever experienced this otherwise.
+And it really does help!
 So people… write that letter, give that gift, send that email or private message etc…. it’s not weird.
 You may hardly know the person.
 No grand gesture needed… but knowing people care is so so so powerful!

 People will surprise you